murkl/arch-os/modules/installer/README.md

 ## Requirements

-Root, the Arch Linux live image, booted in UEFI mode with Secure Boot off, and a network connection. `hooks/preflight.sh` checks all four before the first question is asked.
+Root, the Arch Linux live image, booted in UEFI mode with Secure Boot off, and a network connection.
+The four steps under `tasks/@preflight/` check them in that order, before the first question is asked.

 ## Where the Answers go